jundalisay/sp/content/en/research/galileo/new/day-1h.md

 {{< l a="Salviati" >}}
-You are wrong.
-It is necessary to distinguish between heavy bodies in motion and the same bodies at rest.
+We should distinguish between heavy bodies in motion and the same bodies at rest.

 A large stone placed in a balance not only acquires additional weight by having another stone placed upon it, but even by the addition of a handful of hemp its weight is augmented 6-10 ounces according to the quantity of hemp.